 An individual’s contribution limit increases by $1,000 if he/she is age 55 or older any time during the year.
 This additional $1,000 amount is referred to as a catch-up contribution.
 A catch-up contribution is reported as a regular contribution and must be deposited to the HSA of the individual eligible for the catch-up contribution.
-Therefore, an individual age 55 or older who has family HDHP coverage may potentially deposit $7,750 to his/her HSA as a regular contribution for 2017 [i.e., $6,750 (regular limit) + $1,000 (catch-up amount) = $7,750].
+Therefore, if an individual is age 55 or older by the end of 2020 and is covered by a family HDHP he/she can potentially deposit $8,100 to his/her HSA as a regular contribution for 2020 [i.e., $7,100 (standard limit) + $1,000 (catch-up amount) = $8,100].

 Monitoring contribution amounts

-Article I of the Internal Revenue Service (IRS) HSA model trust agreement (i.e., Form 5305-B) and custodial agreement (i.e., Form 5305-C) states “No contributions will be accepted by the trustee [custodian] for any account owner that exceeds the maximum amount for family coverage plus the catch-up contribution” (i.e., $7,750 for 2017).
-However, many HSA trustees and custodians prefer to monitor the contribution limits at four levels including the type of HDHP coverage (i.e., self only or family), and age (i.e., younger than age 55 all year or age 55 or older by year end).
+Article I of the Internal Revenue Service (IRS) HSA model trust agreement (i.e., Form 5305-B) and custodial agreement (i.e., Form 5305-C) states “No contributions will be accepted by the trustee [custodian] for any account owner that exceeds the maximum amount for family coverage plus the catch-up contribution” (i.e., $8,100 for 2020).
+However, many HSA trustees and custodians prefer to monitor the contribution limits at four levels including the type of HDHP coverage (i.e., self-only or family), and age (i.e., younger than age 55 all year or age 55 or older by year end).

-When an individual is covered by a family HDHP, the benefits defined within the insurance policy will generally apply to the policy holder, his/her spouse, and his/her dependents.
-Assuming both the family HDHP policy holder and his/her spouse are eligible individuals, each may establish an HSA and the contribution limit attributable to family HDHP coverage (i.e., $6,750 for 2017) may be divided between them.
-Keep in mind that the catch up contribution amount is only available to an individual that has attained age 55 by year end and it may be beneficial for the entire contribution amount (i.e., standard plus catch up) to be deposited to that individual’s HSA.
-When the other spouse attains age 55, he/she can establish an HSA if for no other reason than to take advantage of the $1,000 catch up amount for which he/she is now eligible.
+When an individual is covered under a family HDHP, the benefits defined within the insurance policy will generally apply to the policy holder, his/her spouse, and his/her dependents.
+Assuming both the family HDHP policy holder and his/her spouse are eligible individuals, each may establish an HSA and the contribution limit attributable to family HDHP coverage (i.e., $7,100 for 2020) may be divided between them.
+Keep in mind that the catch-up contribution amount is only available to an individual that attains age 55 by year end and it may be beneficial for the entire contribution amount (i.e., standard plus catch-up) to be deposited to that individual’s HSA.
+When the HSA owner’s spouse attains age 55, he/she can establish an HSA if for no other reason than to take advantage of the $1,000 catch up amount for which he/she would then be eligible.

-Assuming family HDHP coverage continues and Paul remains an eligible individual in 2018, Paul will be age 55 and becomes eligible for the $1,000 catch-up contribution.
+Assuming family HDHP coverage continues in 2021 and Paul remains an eligible individual, he will be able to make a $1,000 catch-up contribution to his HSA as he will attain age 55 before the end of the year.
 The catch-up contribution must go into Paul’s HSA — it cannot be contributed to Janet’s HSA.
-Paul establishes an HSA, indicating on the documentation used to establish his HSA that he has family HDHP coverage.
+Paul establishes an HSA, indicating on the documentation used to establish his HSA that he is covered under a family HDHP.
 Paul then makes a $1,000 catch-up contribution to his HSA.
-Janet and Paul may decide to continue making the standard contribution amount (i.e., $6,750) to Janet’s HSA.
+Janet and Paul may decide to continue to deposit the standard contribution amount (i.e., $7,200 for 2021) to Janet’s HSA.